jch/personal-finance/README.md

 * Health Savings Account (HSA).
 Maximize employer contributions.
   * Do not invest until balance would exceed minimum to avoid fees
-  * preferably a plan that allows investment in index funds like Wells Fargo or Health Savings Administrators
+  * Choose a plan that allows investment in index funds like Wells Fargo or Health Savings Administrators
   * Continue to pay medical expenses out of pocket when possible to maximize tax deferred growth

 ## Retirement